A stochastic subspace approach to gradient-free optimization in high dimensions: Main results

 \subsection{High-probability results}

 While it is important to understand how an algorithm will perform on average, in practice it is good know how it is likely to perform on a single run.
 In this section we discuss convergence bounds that hold with high probability, providing a better understanding of typical convergence.
-We consider two types of random matrices from the class satisfying assumption (A0):
+We consider two types of random matrices from the class satisfying assumption (A0): \begin{enumerate} \item \emph{\insertme{Columns from} Haar-distributed random orthogonal matrix}: